JohanLossius/ecom-ca-react/README.md

-# eCommerce course assignment - Javascript frameworks, React
+# eCommerce Store
-Johan Lossius eCommerce store for the React Course Assignment.
+Johan Lossius eCommerce store for the Javascript Frameworks, React, Course Assignment.

 ## Getting started with the development:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).